 For these investment goals, however, an RRSP is likely more suitable than a TFSA since both the Home Buyers’ Plan (HBP) and Lifetime Learning Plan (LLP) allow you to borrow money from your RRSP tax-free.
 Thus, giving you the benefit of the annual tax reduction for contributions as well as tax-exempt withdrawal.

 Do you still need some help picking between an RRSP and a TFSA?
-A finance expert can help get you squared away.
+Here's an overview of your RRSP options:

 Can I transfer from an RRSP to a TFSA?